 The HSE is the state body that has responsibility for providing palliative care services.
 In order to find your local services you will need to contact your Local Health Office: Contact your Local Health Office

 The HSE in conjunction with the Irish Hospice Foundation have established a National Children’s Palliative Care Programme, which eases the burden for parents, families and professionals caring for children with life limiting conditions.
-The programme includes a Paediatric Consultant with a special interest in palliative care, eight Children's Outreach Nurses and a training programme for health and social care professionals based in Out Ladies Children's Hospital, Crumlin.
-More information can be found here: Children’s Outreach Nurses programme
+The programme includes a Paediatric Consultant with a special interest in palliative care, Children’s Outreach Nurses and a training programme for health and social care professionals based in Out Ladies Children’s Hospital, Crumlin.
+More information can be found here: Children’s Palliative Care

 You can find more about caring for your child at home and the national bodies who will help you here: Home Care